Idaho State Nickname: The Gem State

 Meaning of 'The Gem State'

 The Gem State nickname connects directly to Idaho's rich mineral deposits.
-Miners and prospectors found gold in Idaho during the 1860s.
+Miners and prospectors found gold in Idaho during the 1860s, a discovery that paralleled the gold and silver rush happening just across the border in Montana — a state whose Montana's official moniker reflects the mineral wealth that defined the Northern Rockies region.
 That discovery brought thousands of people searching for wealth.
 But gold was just the beginning.
 Idaho mountains contain garnets, opals, rubies, sapphires, and jade.
-The Clearwater River area produces star garnets with unique six-pointed stars visible when light hits the stone's surface.
+The Clearwater River area produces star garnets with unique six-pointed stars visible when light hits the stone's surface, a legal and cultural identity reinforced on the Idaho state flag.

 How did Idaho get its nickname the Gem State?
 People started using this name in the late 1800s when gem hunting became popular.
 Tourists and rock collectors traveled to Idaho looking for treasures.
 The nickname appeared in newspapers and travel guides during that time.
-State lawmakers officially adopted the Gem State in 1957, making it part of Idaho law.
+State lawmakers officially adopted the Gem State in 1957, making it part of Idaho law and part of a broader catalog on the all 50 state nicknames hub.

 Today, gem mining remains an active part of Idaho culture.
 Visitors can search for gems at several public mining areas.
 The town of Spencer holds an annual opal festival each summer.
-License plates display Famous Potatoes rather than the Gem State nickname, which surprises some people.
+License plates display Famous Potatoes rather than the Gem State nickname, which often leads readers to related symbols such as Idaho's state motto, Esto Perpetua.

 Other Nicknames